djeddleman/SolarPaneler/README.md

    - `powerDataEndpoint`: Endpoint path for power data

 Note: `config.js` is ignored by git, so each installation can have its own configuration.

+## Running

+Just load index.html into a browser... no server needed!

 ## Panel Layout Export/Import